Dutch Schultz: Gang wars

 The Noe-Schultz operation, which had begun to flourish in the Bronx, soon became the only gang able to rival the network of Italian crime syndicates that became the Mafia's Five Families.
-When the gang expanded from the Bronx over to Manhattan's Upper West Side and the neighborhoods of Washington Heights, Yorkville and Harlem, they moved their headquarters to East 149th Street in The Bronx.
-However, this brazen move led to a bootleg war with New York's Irish Mob, led by Jack "Legs" Diamond.
+When the gang expanded from the Bronx over to Manhattan's Upper West Side and the neighborhoods of Washington Heights, Yorkville and Harlem, they moved their headquarters to East 149th Street in the Bronx.
+However, this brazen move led to a bootleg war with New York's Irish mob, led by Jack "Legs" Diamond.

 In the early hours of October 16, 1928, Noe was shot several times outside the Chateau Madrid, a speakeasy at 231 West 54th.
 Although seriously wounded, he managed to return fire.
 A blue Cadillac was seen hitting some parked cars and losing one of its doors before speeding away.
-When police found the car an hour later, they discovered the body of a Louis Weinberg (no relation to Schultz gang members Abraham "Bo" Weinberg and George Weinberg) in the back seat.
-Noe's wounds became infected and he died on November 21.
+When police found the car an hour later, they discovered the body of a Louis Weinberg (no relation to Schultz gang members Abraham "Bo" Weinberg and George Weinberg) in the backseat.
+Noe's wounds became infected, and he died on November 21.
 Schultz was left angry and distraught by the loss of his friend and mentor.

-Retaliation started a few weeks later when Arnold Rothstein, a kingpin in the Jewish mob, was found fatally shot near the service entrance to the Park Central Hotel on November 6, 1928.
-Although George "Hump" McManus supposedly killed Rothstein over a bad gambling debt, Schultz is believed to have ordered the killing in retribution for Noe's death.
-This theory is supported by the fact that the first person McManus rang after the killing was Schultz's attorney, Dixie Davis.
+Retaliation started a few weeks later when Arnold Rothstein, a crime boss in the Jewish mob, was found fatally shot near the service entrance to the Park Central Hotel on November 6, 1928.
+Although George "Hump" McManus supposedly killed Rothstein over an unpaid gambling debt, Schultz is believed to have ordered the killing in retribution for Noe's death.
+This theory is supported by the fact that the first individual McManus rang after the killing was Schultz's attorney, Dixie Davis.
 Schultz's trusted lieutenant, Bo Weinberg, then picked up McManus and drove him away from the murder scene.
 McManus was later cleared of the killing.